Home » Can I Run a Half Marathon Without Training?

 Trust me, from running 2 half marathons with training, use your water stations.
 Your body needs it.

-What I’d listen to
+What I’d listen to during the half marathon

 I couldn’t run a race without listening to music.
 Some races won’t let you wear chunky headphones for safety reasons.
 But if you can, I’d listening to some great running music.